Ask yourself, has the thread and stitching come undone? Or has the leather, vinyl or fabric torn along the seam, and the stitching remains intact?

 - Single thread the needle with a knot on one end.
 Do not double thread in case you have to remove a few stitches.

-- Jump across the seam and dive your needle into the hole directly opposite the one you just came through.
+- Jump your needle across the seam and dive directly into the hole opposite the one you just came through.
 You may need a thimble to push the needle through.
 You can also use pliers to pull it through, but take care not to break your needle.